-In 2006, we have started to develop an IR-based multicamera tracking system to be at the top of the state of the art.
+In 2006, we have started to develop an IR-based multi-camera tracking system intended to be at the top of the state of the art.
 The idea was to create an automated system for visual features detection, indexing and analysis, which can reduce the burden of continuous concentration on monitoring and increase the effectiveness of information reuse by security, police, emergency, firemen or armed services.

 Brno University of Technology, Faculty of Information Technology has taken part at TRECVid since 2007.
-In the past, we have taken part in various tasks, but SED in 2008 only.
-Our attempt was based on advanced masking, background subtractions and extracted trajectories.
-This time, we have avoided the masking approach used for ObjectPut and focused more on other moving object based features.
+In the past, we have taken part in various tasks, but SED in 2008 and 2012 only.
+Our first attempt was based on advanced masking, background subtractions and extracted trajectories.
+Later, we have avoided the masking approach focused more on other moving object based features and active learning.

 The challenge of the TRECVid pilot and a better video surveillance event detection in general are high-quality annotations.
-There is only temporal localization groundtruthed by the University of Pennsylvania Linguistic Data Consortium.
-And this is not much helpful for a surveillance task of this kind.
-The manual labeling of objects taking part in the event annotated is really expensive in such amounts of video (a hour of video takes about 5 hours of burden work), therefore we need a more optimal strategy.
-For that purpose we have developed two modes of annotation interfaces - the first of them uses output of our vision module (so that annotating 1 hour of video takes about 1 hour).
-The second approach sorts the classified outputs and only two keys are necessary to mark the event shown - positive (1+) or negative (0, Enter) and thus the annotation process may be further optimized.
+There is only temporal localization ground-truthed by the University of Pennsylvania Linguistic Data Consortium.
+And this fact does not help for surveillance task of this kind much.
+The manual labeling of objects taking part in the event annotated is really expensive in such amounts of video (a hour of video takes about 5 hours of burden work), therefore we needed a more optimal strategy.
+For that purpose, we have developed two modes of annotation interfaces - the first one uses the output of our vision module (so that annotating 1 hour of video takes about 1 hour).
+The second approach sorts the classified outputs and only two keys (of a keybord) are necessary to mark the event shown - positive (1+) or negative (0, Enter) and thus the annotation process may be further optimized.
 This is accomplished by active learning, as described further.